10 people killed in shooting at Texas high school; suspect in custody

 Related

-Among the 10 wounded was a school resource officer.
-A source close to the investigation said he is s a retired Houston police officer who was in critical but stable condition Friday afternoon.
+Among those wounded was a school district police officer, officials said.
+A source close to the investigation said he was a retired Houston police officer who was in critical but stable condition Friday afternoon at a University of Texas Medical Branch hospital in Galveston.
 On Twitter, Houston Police Chief Art Acevedo identified the officer as John Barnes, 49, and said, "John is hanging in there and the family is very hopeful."

-Police reported finding what appeared to be explosive devices both inside the school and outside on the campus and were defusing them.

-"Possible explosive devices have been located at the school and off campus," the Santa Fe Independent School District tweeted.
-"Law enforcement is in the process of rendering them safe.
-School has been evacuated."
+A law enforcement official said four pipe bombs were found inside the school.
+Several officials said none of them exploded, and it's unclear whether any were fully functional.

 Shaken students said they heard a fire alarm go off and then several shots ring out just before 7:30 a.m. local time (8:30 a.m.
 ET).